-Life on this idyllic island changed forever when the Soufriere Hills Volcano erupted and two-thirds of the island (including the former capital Plymouth) became devastated by cataclysmic eruptions of the volcano.
-The vast majority of the 12,000 population relocated either to the undeveloped north or overseas to the United Kingdom.
-The economy, tourism and people’s daily lives were affected with the loss of the ports both Plymouth and Bramble airport.
+Life on this idyllic island changed forever when the Soufriere Hills Volcano erupted.
+Two-thirds of Montserrat island (including the former capital Plymouth) became devastated by the volcano’s eruptions.
+As a result, the vast majority of the 12,000 population relocated.
+Either to the undeveloped north, or overseas to the United Kingdom.
+The economy, tourism and people’s daily lives were affected by the loss of the vital port in Plymouth and Bramble airport.

 The pear-shaped island, located in the Caribbean Sea, is a part of the Leeward Islands.
 Its nearest neighbours are Antigua (55km), Guadaloupe (86km) and Nevis (62 km).

-With a new airport, Montserrat is more accessible than ever.
+With a new airport, Montserrat island is more accessible than ever.
 Unfortunately, due to the island’s small size, major transportation is done from Antigua.
-There are no direct international services, but same-day connecting flight via the island’s closest neighbour, Antigua can bring you to here.
+There are no direct international services, though.
+However, a 20-minute connecting flight via the island’s closest neighbour, Antigua can bring you to here.

-TIP: Helicopter tours of the Soufrière Hills Volcano can also be arranged from Antigua
+- Helicopter tours of the Soufrière Hills Volcano can also be arranged from Antigua.

-TIP: Don’t forget to take your passport with you as a 20- minute flight is considered international.
+- Don’t forget to take your passport with you as a short flight is considered international.

-Tip: Leaving Antigua by ferry can be a little bit of a hassle.
-Make sure you arrive early at the port of departure to allow time (at least one hour in advance of scheduled departure time) to get through immigration, customs and security requirements.
-Don`t forget to bring your passport!
+Leaving Antigua by ferry can be a little bit of a hassle, though.
+Make sure you arrive early at the port of your departure to allow enough time.
+To get through immigration, customs and security requirements, come at least one hour in advance of your scheduled departure time.
+Moreover, don’t forget to bring your passport!

-When you depart to Montserrat from Antigua, you will be required to pay the Antigua departure tax at the time of check in.
-When leaving Montserrat, you will be required to pay the Montserrat departure tax (EC$45 per person) and the Antigua arrival tax.
+When you depart to Montserrat Island from Antigua, you will be required to pay the Antigua departure tax at the time of check-in.
+Similarly, when leaving Montserrat, you will be required to pay the Montserrat departure tax (EC$45 per person) and the Antigua arrival tax.

-Although the level of volcanic activity is very low at the present, the volcano is still active and continually monitored for signs of increasing activity.
-The access to the restricted zone is strictly controlled and tours are only available via approved guides.
+Although the level of volcanic activity is very low at present, the Soufriere Hills Volcano is still active.
+Therefore, it’s continually monitored for signs of increasing activity.
+As a result, access to the restricted zone is strictly controlled.
+Tours are only available via approved guides.
 The access to the volcano itself is strictly forbidden.

-TIP: Nowadays, it is allowed to view the volcano from a safe distance of a few miles.
-The Hazard Level System in Montserrat controls the volcano’s activity and does let people know the level of risk in various areas and the amount of access allowed.
+Nowadays, it is allowed to view the volcano from a safe distance of a few miles.
+The Hazard Level System in Montserrat island controls the volcano’s activity.
+The system does let people know the level of risk in various areas and the amount of access allowed.
 However, a modern “Pompeii of the Caribbean” can be visited only with police permission and accompanied by a certified guide.

-- East Caribbean Dollar is pegged to the US dollarat US $1 =EC$2.7.
+East Caribbean Dollar is pegged to the US dollar at the US $1 =EC$2.7.

 Besides Montserrat, the EC$ is also the currency of: